 Although the EPID can take any value in the range 00–FFh subject to above table, only EPIDs in the range 01h – 0Eh can be coded in the security attributes of a data object.
+EPID = 01h is reserved for the default EP which shall always be defined in an ASE.

 The LCS tag is 8Ah.
 LCS coding is specified in Table L.5.3-2.